 In almost everyone I notice tension and constriction in the throat chakra and down into the chest.
 There always was a lot of tension in this area of my body as well.
 It can be relieved and our energy freed up by allowing ourselves to work and play with sound.
 Try experimenting with different types of voice work, including toning, sounding and singing.
 Allow yourself to make weird and funny sounds whenever you can.
 Make crazy contorted faces.
 Talk out loud really slow and exaggerate what you are saying.
 Try sitting and just toning.
 You can use the vowel sounds and musical scales.
 Play with different pitches, effects, tones.

 You can free and have far greater access to your energy through freeing your voice.
 It is a great way to awaken your feelings and life force.
 I have taken a number of different kinds of voice classes throughout my life.
 Sometimes I have taken private lessons and other times group classes.
 The intention for me was not to become a great singer, I’m not.
 It has always been to transform and open up my energy, to free my voice and expression.
-It is all about healing.
+It is all about transformation, healing and growth.
 I highly recommend this type of voice work to everyone.

 Our voices are a doorway to our deepest expression, speaking up for ourselves, how we come across to others.
 The voice reveals our vibration and people are reacting to our voices consciously and subconsciously.
 There is so much to learn and that can be healed through the voice.
 Even if you don’t work with a voice teacher or voice therapist, you can do a lot on your own.
 There are also youtube videos and books where you can learn to open up your voice and use it more effectively.